Aussie Bird Count

 How does it work?

-Bundaberg Regional Council will be registering for this national event to help gain data on sightings of the Indian Myna, a pest bird species that impacts our native birds by competing for food and nesting hollows.
+Natural Areas will be registering for this national event again in 2023 and encourage the community to join in this important event.
+The Natural Areas team and Land Protection Officers are interested in sightings of the Indian Myna, a pest bird species that impacts our native birds by competing for food and nesting hollows.
 Sightings and associated data will help inform our Indian Myna management program.

 Visit a natural area